stretchr/docs/SDKs/writing-sdks.md

 ```
 Client {
   apiKey string       // the API key: "abc123"
+  account string      // the user's stretchr account
+  project string      // the project for the app
-  host string         // the URL host of the services: "project.company.stretchr.com"
+  host string         // the URL host of the services, default: "stretchr.com"
   apiVersion string   // the API version: "1.1"
-  protocol string     // the protocol through which to access services: "https"
+  protocol string     // the protocol through which to access services, default: "https"
   transport Transport // the Transport object to use to make real requests
 }
 ```